Historic Grandeur and a Chef of Your Own

-There are more than one reason to stay at Morrison House on your next visit to the capital: location, genteel hospitality and cuisine being just a few.
+There are more than one reason to stay at Morrison House, A Kimpton Hotel on your next visit to the capital: location, genteel hospitality and cuisine being just a few.
 Built like an 18th-century Federal residence, Morrison House is situated in historic Old Town Alexandria, VA, just minutes away from national landmarks and only ten minutes from Downtown D.C.
 The Relais & Châteaux member has a fine staff with decades of experience in some of the finest establishments of the world.
 To be member of the exclusive group, a property has to exemplify the five "C'"s of courtesy, charm, character, calm and cuisine.

 Upon arrival, guests need not check in but are whisked by a butler directly to their rooms, which are decorated prettily with French toile, exotic animals, Old Town Scottish plaids, English garden florals and Frette linen and furnished with fine Federal-period reproductions including mahogany four-poster beds, Italian marble baths and brass chandeliers.
 Designed to evoke an 18th-century Grand Manor, the intimate 45-room hotel has a warm feeling of an elegant home away from home.